openssl ec

 -pubin

-by default a private key is read from the input file.
+By default a private key is read from the input.
 With this option a public key is read instead.
+If the input contains no public key but a private key, its public part is used.

 -pubout

 This specifies how the points on the elliptic curve are converted into octet strings.
-Possible values are: compressed (the default value), uncompressed and hybrid.
+Possible values are: compressed, uncompressed (the default value) and hybrid.
 For more information regarding the point conversion forms please read the X9.62 standard.
-Note: Due to patent issues the compressed option is disabled by default for binary curves and can be enabled by defining the preprocessor macro OPENSSL_EC_BIN_PT_COMP at compile time.
+Note Due to patent issues the compressed option is disabled by default for binary curves and can be enabled by defining the preprocessor macro OPENSSL_EC_BIN_PT_COMP at compile time.

 -param_enc arg